billpmurphy/hask-archive/README.md

 and `Ord`.

-Putting it all together, here is an sample implementation of `Either`:
+Putting it all together, here is the definition of `Either`:

 ```python
 data .
 Either("a", "b") == d.Left("a") | d.Right("b") & deriving(Read, Show, Eq)